shreygandhi1990/Gencode-moonlighting/README.md

 ![Table6] (https://github.com/vinodscaria/Gencode-moonlighting/blob/master/images/Picture5.png "Table Highlighting the transformation of transcripts across Gencode versions")

 ## To check the consistency of biotype for a transcript
-1. If a transcript has the same biotype across all versions of GENCODE, hence we can say that it is consistent
+1. Transcripts having same biotype across all versions of GENCODE, we considered them to be consistent.
-2. 19,520 lncRNA  and 32,458 protein coding transcripts had same across all GENCODE classes
+2. 19,520 lncRNA  and 32,458 protein coding transcripts had same biotype across all GENCODE versions.
-3. the ones which did have were denoted to have moonlighting annotations.
+3. The transcripts which were inconsistent for their biotypes, were denoted to have moonlighting annotations.

 ![Table4] (https://github.com/vinodscaria/Gencode-moonlighting/blob/master/images/Picture2.png "Table Highlighting the number of biotypes assigned to transcript during its lifetime")    					![Table5] (https://github.com/vinodscaria/Gencode-moonlighting/blob/master/images/Picture3.png "Table Highlighting the number of transitions each transcript went through during its lifetime")